npujol/npujol.github.io/Informatic/linux/networking-content/dhcp.md

 The DHCP server effectively manages the IP addresses and information related to them, making sure that each client machine gets a unique IP and all the correct network information.

 In Linux, DHCP can be configured and managed using terminal commands.
-This involves the installation of the DHCP server software, editing the configuration files, and managing the server`s services.
+This involves the installation of the DHCP server software, editing the configuration files, and managing the server's services.

 A traditional DHCP server should have a static IP address to manage the IP distribution effectively.
 The DHCP in Linux also handles DNS and other related data that your network might require.